glowlabs-org/PhaseIRewardsSimulator/UserSpecification.md

 Note: the `farm_id` is a string so that fractionalized farms can be represented with suffixes.
 For example `"45_frac_1"`.
 Duplicate farm IDs are invalid.

-Note: the `rewards_address` must be a valid ethereum mainnet address.
+Note: the `rewards_address` must be a valid ethereum address.

 Note: the `cgp_leftovers` is a map from week number to the amount of usdg that was put into the corresponding bucket by the early liquidity contract.
 This map